Mekino05/alx-higher_level_programming/0x00-python-hello_world/README.md

-write a shell script that runs a Python script
+write a shell script that runs a Python code